metagentools/GraphBin/README.md

 The data used to test GraphBin can be found in the `test data` folder.
 The test data for each of the datasets include the following files.
 * Contigs file
 * Assembly graph file
-* Paths file for the assembly graph (for the datasets assembled using SPAdes)
+* Paths file for the assembly graph (for the datasets assembled using metaSPAdes)
 * Initial binning result from MaxBin 2.0
 * Initial binning result from MetaWatt
 * Initial binning result from MetaBAT 2